Flowpack/Flowpack.SearchPlugin/README.md

     {f:uri.action(action: 'index', controller: 'AjaxSearch', package: 'Flowpack.SearchPlugin', absolute: 1)}

-It expects the search term as a parameter named `q` (as defined in `AjaxSearch.ts2`).
+It expects the search term as a parameter named `q` (as defined in `AjaxSearch.fusion`).
 This controller renders the search results and returns them as HTML without any of the page template.
 It can therefore be used to request search results via AJAX and display the result by adding it to the DOM as needed.